the-ahuja-lab/Gcoupler/README.md

 <img src="Images/Docker_page.png"></div>
 <br>

-This is the repo of the official Docker image for Gcoupler.
+This is the repo of the official [Docker image](https://hub.docker.com/r/sanjayk741/gcoupler) for **Gcoupler**.
 Click [here](https://github.com/the-ahuja-lab/Gcoupler/blob/main/docker/README.MD) for the full readme on how to use the Docker image.

 The full readme is generated over in docker/README.